The Horowhenua District Council has been advised to apologise to Mayor Michael Feyen and four others for blocking their emails for six years.

 In a finding released on Monday, Chief Ombudsman Peter Boshier found the council had failed to adhere to principles of transparency, accountability and fairness.

-The five people complained to the Ombudsman about being included on an email "quarantine" list in which the council prevented their messages from going directly to staff.
+The five officials complained to the Ombudsman about being included on an email "quarantine" list in which the council prevented their messages from going directly to staff.

-Boshier said the emails were diverted to council chief executive David Clapperton to be vetted - some without their knowledge.
+Boshier said the emails were diverted to the council's chief executive to be vetted - some without their knowledge.

 "This practice ran contrary to the principles of transparency, accountability and fairness."